 4. WHERE DO WE SEND THE APPLICATION AND WHEN IS IT DUE?

 The deadline for receiving applications is May 1, 2018.

 INCLUDE THE BUS INFORMATION SHEET AND THE APPLICATION HERE FOR THE UNIT.
 ALSO INCLUDE THE PACKET/NEWSLETTER ARTICLE HERE FOR THE UNIT.

 5. ONCE WE PAY THE $250, WHAT DO WE NEED TO DO?

 - Once you have your applicant chosen, you want to stay in contact with her.
 There are many orientations around the state.
 You should accompany your applicant to one of the orientations if possible.
 If that is not possible, be sure you get the orientation information to her.
 It is vital that she makes every effort to attend an orientation.
 This will give her an opportunity to ask questions about the program.
 It will also give the parents an opportunity to ask questions.
-With the information provided on this website, you could choose to hold your own orientation.
-There are also DVD's available from Department.
+Orientations will be given by members of the American Legion Auxiliary Illini Girls State Committee.

 If your applicant will be taking a bus to IGS, please make an effort to go see her off and welcome her home.
 These added touches mean so much.